Stephan-js/backend-project-46/README.md

 }
 ```

-### Standard Format
+### Standard Format Output

-Running the utility with these files:
+Running the utility with the command:
 ```bash
 gendiff file0.json file1.json
 ```

-Would produce the following Standart output:
+Would produce the following output:

 ```
 {